 ITIL adoption tip #4: Exploit knowledge whenever possible

-When getting started with ITIL, there’s a need to understand how knowledge management will assist across various ITSM disciplines, especially the IT service desk.
+When getting started with ITIL, there’s a need to understand how knowledge management will assist across various IT service management (ITSM) disciplines, especially the IT service desk.
 Plus, that it’s not simply the introduction of knowledge management technology but a people change that will require organizational change management tools and techniques to be successful.

 So, when looking to exploit knowledge, spend at least as much time working out how to encourage the required people change as you do in creating the architecture and tooling for knowledge management.
 Failing to do this will likely leave your organization with something that, while fit for purpose in technology terms, will never be fully adopted by its people.When looking to exploit knowledge, spend at least as much time working out how to encourage the required people change as you do in creating the architecture and tooling for knowledge management – @Joe_the_IT_Guy #ITSM Click To Tweet